IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Multiple Months

-Using the `visibleMonths` property you can display more than one month when the Calendar is in days view.
-When multiple months are displayed you can configure whether you want to stack them vertically or horizontally using the `orientation` property.
-By default the `orientation` property is set to `horizontal`.
+Using the `VisibleMonths` property you can display more than one month when the Calendar is in days view.
+When multiple months are displayed you can configure whether you want to stack them vertically or horizontally using the `Orientation` property.
+By default the `Orientation` property is set to `horizontal`.

 The Calendar displays leading and trailing dates from the previous and the next months.
-You could hide these dates by setting the `hideOutsideDays` property to `true` or using its corresponding boolean attribute `hide-outside-days`.
+You could hide these dates by setting the `HideOutsideDays` property to `true` or using its corresponding boolean attribute `hide-outside-days`.

 ```html
 <igc-calendar visible-months="2" hide-outside-days></igc-calendar>